-Prerequisites: None.
+Prerequisites: DFT105 with a grade of C or higher, or concurrent enrollment.
 Basic concepts and skills of mechanical drawing using conventional, computer-aided drafting, and use and knowledge of tool, supplies, and equipment.
 Mechanical drafting fundamentals, using conventional drafting, will be presented, along with an explanation of standard drafting practices.
 Topics covered will include drafting equipment, media, sketching, lettering and lines, geometric construction, multi-views, auxiliary views, sections, pictorials, and dimensioning, Practical and realistic math problems associated with drafting topics will also be covered.
 Must have a grade of C or higher to pass.